hor63/horOpenVario/README.md

 - Select the Ubuntu version to be installed (Hirsute (21.04) version is default.
 Required for the most recent XCSoar due to GCC and Lua version requirements).
 - If you re-use a previously downloaded base installation tarball when you run `./makenewimage.sh` multiple times, or download it again (default is re-use).
 - `root` password of the new system.
 The system will have by default a working root user.
 Use it at your own risk.
 - Use of an APT proxy.
-It requires a working `apt-proxy-ng` installation in your network.
+It requires a working `apt-proxy` installation in your network (`apt-proxy-ng` is proven to be *not* reliable).
 Default is not using a cache.
   *Please note*: The proxy setting is being written to the APT configuration on the target image into ´/etc/apt/apt.conf.d/00aptproxy´.
 You may want to delete it once you have the Cubieboard up and running.
 In case you provide a real hostname, and valid port, and your Cubie can reach that machine you can continue using the cache.
 - Host name of the target machine.
 Chose a unique name within your network.
 No default.
 You have to enter a real name.
 - (text based) network management:
   - **Network manager**.
 Use `nmtui` to configure WiFi networks.
 Default.
-  - **wicd-curses** *Obsolete*!
-This package only existed in `bionic`
   - No network management at all.
 You need to install additional packages yourself, and perform the configuration manually.
 - If you want to install development tools for native building XCSoar (and other stuff) on the Cubieboard.
 Default Yes.
 - Interactively select the timezone in which the Cubie is located.